madhatter/dwmbar/README.md

 some paths for your environment in the `dwmbar.h` header file to set the correct network device names or where to get the battery informations.
+There are also some switches to disable battery and dropbox status.

 Now `make`, `make install` and run `dwmbar`.